The Cyclades · Milos

 €€

-The Milos taverna the whole internet has been telling you about — and it earns it.
+The Milos taverna the whole internet has been telling you about, and for once the internet is right.
 On Papikinou beach, a 15-minute walk from Adamas; their own goats, their own cheese, hand-written menus on butcher paper.
 Get the pitarakia, the goat in lemon, the salad.
 No reservations after 8.

 Adamas baycash preferred

-InsiderNo reservations, and the wait runs an hour or two at peak — turn up around 7 (early for Greek dinner) and kill the wait at the family's beach bar across the road.
+InsiderNo reservations, and the wait runs an hour or two at peak, so turn up around 7 (early for Greek dinner) and kill the wait at the family's beach bar across the road.
 The slow-roasted goat is the order; the meat and cheese come off their own farm.

 Medusa